Macarena Sánchez: Club career

 It wasn't until 2006 that her professional career took off, playing for the women's club at Universidad Nacional del Litoral.
-This was followed by stints at Atlético Colón Club of Santa Fe and Logia Fútbol Club in the Santa Fe Women's Soccer League.
+This was followed by stints at Colón and Logia FC in the Santa Fe Women's Football League.

 National League

 In 2011, without any support and seeking a way to elevate her game, Sánchez moved from her native Santa Fe to Buenos Aires.
 At the time, she did not have a job or club lined up and was taking a major footballing risk.
 It took her a year to adapt to both the city, and the style of play with her new club.

-It was not until 2012 when she began to participate in the First Women's Division as part of the UAI Urquiza Sports Club, an opportunity that arose after a friendly in the city of Santa Fe, where the coach of the UAI, Diego Guacci, invited her to try out for the team.
+It was not until 2012 when she began to participate in the First Women's Division as part of the UAI Urquiza Sports Club, an opportunity that arose after a friend in the city of Santa Fe, where the coach of the UAI, Diego Guacci, invited her to try out for the team.
 2012 was the first year a national women's league existed in the country, with national competitions being organized informally prior to that.
 Her team finished first in the league's inaugural season.

 In 2013, she was part of the UAI side that gave Vélez-All Boys a 22–0 thumping in the Torneo Inicial 2013.
 Sánchez opened the scoring for her team with a goal in the fifth minute.
 This was followed up by goals in the 16, 28, 32 and 40th minutes.

 Her team won the 2016 edition of the AFA Women's League.
 In 2016, Sánchez scored the winning goal for the team in their championship run.
 Her team clinched first place and spot in Copa Libertadores in the seventeenth round, with a 5–0 victory against Puerto Nuevo.
 Sánchez contributed a goal in the win.
 When her team clinched their spot, they had 15 wins and 2 draws, scoring 85 goals while only allowing 8 goals against.
 Following the season, Sánchez and her team participated in the AFA Women's Tournament.
 Their opening match was against Independiente, where UAI claimed an 8–0 win with Sánchez providing one of those goals.
 Their second game in the tournament was against El Porvenir.

 Sánchez was part of the club in 2018, when they won the National League.
 They beat Boca Juniors in the league playoffs to claim Argentina's only spot in Copa Libertadores.
 In the Gold Cup that followed the regular season, her team lost in the final to Boca Juniors 1–2.